 While Screen Time is quite comprehensive out of the box, there are plenty of excellent third-party apps that can provide even more granular app usage insights and reports.
 Some popular options include:

-• Realtime Screen Time: This app will start a stopwatch on the Dynamic Island so you can see how much time you are spending in real-time inside an app.
+- Sandflow - Screen Time Control: This app will start a stopwatch on the Dynamic Island so you can see how much time you are spending in real-time inside an app.
 Inside the app you can view a breakdown of how much time you've spent on all your apps.

 Checking App Usage via Battery Settings